HowcanoeWang/Floraecite/README.md

 ## Debug
 If you meet any bug, please contact the author without hesitation.
 You could e-mail the author or make comments on Github.
-Discribe the problem and your operation process in detail.
+Describe the problem and your operation process in detail.